Sufficient principal component regression for pattern discovery in transcriptomic data: Empirical evaluations

 \section{Empirical evaluations}

 In this section, we show how \methodname performs on synthetic data and on real public genomics datasets relative to state-of-the-art methods. \autoref{sec:sim} first presents a generative model for synthetic data and motivates the assumptions required for our theoretical results in \autoref{sec:theory}.
-As our procedure is intended to improve upon \superPC, we include two main simulation settings: (1) conditions favorable to \methodname relative to \superPC; and (2) scenarios favorable to \superPC.
-We also investigate the influence of tuning parameter selection and signal to noise ratio (see the Supplement). \autoref{sec:semi} uses the NSCLC data as the $\mathbf{X}$ matrix, but creates the response from a linear model. \autoref{sec:real} reports the performance of \methodname on 5 public genomics datasets.
+We include here one synthetic experiment under conditions favorable to \methodname relative to \superPC.
+We also investigate conditions favorable to \superPC, the influence of tuning parameter selection, and the effect of the signal to noise ratio but defer these to the Supplement. \autoref{sec:semi} uses the NSCLC data as the $\mathbf{X}$ matrix, but creates the response from a linear model. \autoref{sec:real} reports the performance of \methodname on 5 public genomics datasets.
 The supplement includes similar results for binary survival-status outcomes.
 Across most settings in both synthetic and real data, \methodname outperforms all competitors in prediction mean-squared error and is able to select the true genes (those with $\bstar\neq 0$) more accurately.
+An R package implementing \methodname and raw data are freely available at \url{https://github.com/dajmcdon/suffpcr}.
+Package documentation may be viewed at \url{https://dajmcdon.github.io/suffpcr}.